lukeholman/fitnessGWAS/README.md

-# Forthcoming paper about male and female fitness in the DGRP
+# Manuscript titled "Pleiotropic fitness effects across sexes and age classes in the _Drosophila_ genome and transcriptome"

-Go [here](https://lukeholman.github.io/fitnessGWAS/) to view the HTML report for this project, which presents annotated code for all analyses alongside the output of that code (e.g. tables and figures from the paper).
+Go [here](https://lukeholman.github.io/fitnessGWAS/) to view the HTML report for this project (generated using [workflowr](https://workflowr.github.io/workflowr/)), which presents annotated code for all analyses alongside the output of that code (e.g. tables and figures from the paper).